 Q & A

-Cold Laser Power Levels And Their Affect On Cold Laser Therapy
+Cold Laser Power Levels And Their Effect On Cold Laser Therapy

 This article is a common sense guide to the importance of power in cold lasers.
-To illustrate a point, I want to give you a slightly scary example about electromagnetic power levels.
+To illustrate a point, I want to give you a slightly off-the-wall example about electromagnetic power levels and how they interact with certain opjects.

-Now let look at cold lasers. cold lasers:
+Now let us take a look at cold lasers:

 - Operate at a very different wavelength (800nM vs. 2.4GhZ)